middilman/study/README.md

 # mi study group
+Start in the NOTES directory (the box above this one, if you're on github).
+That's where all notes for past lessons can be found.
+Also, the notes for the next lesson will be there.

+## Goal
-We will improve our programming skills by meeting weekly and working on programming stuff.
+improve our programming skills by meeting weekly and working on programming stuff.

 ## Topics
 - ruby